-Here are some pictures at The Lost Horse Mine.
+Here are some pictures of The Lost Horse Mine.

 Good to Know:

-- Weather is pretty unpredictable in the desert, pack layers of clothing, hat and sunscreen.
+- Weather is pretty unpredictable in the desert, pack layers of clothing, a hat, and sunscreen.

-- Restroom is available at the trailhead but the one at the park entrance is much nicer.
+- A restroom is available at the trailhead but the one at the park entrance is much nicer.

 National Park Free Entrance Days